-Dr. Lin is a board-certified, fellowship-trained endocrine surgeon whose clinical practice is focused on the surgical management of patients with tumors of the thyroid, parathyroid, and adrenal glands.
-After receiving her undergraduate degree from Stanford University, Dr. Lin pursued her medical training on the east coast, where she completed her residency in general surgery at Rutgers Robert Wood Johnson Medical School and fellowship in endocrine surgery at the Harvard-affiliated Massachusetts General Hospital.
-In 2014, Dr. Lin joined the faculty at Stanford School of Medicine and currently serves as Director of the newly established Parathyroid Center at Stanford.
+Dr. Lin is a fellowship-trained endocrine surgeon who specializes in surgery of the thyroid, parathyroid, and adrenal glands.
+After receiving her undergraduate degree from Stanford University, Dr. Lin pursued her medical and surgical training on the east coast, where she completed her residency in general surgery at Rutgers Robert Wood Johnson Medical School and fellowship in endocrine surgery at the Harvard-affiliated Massachusetts General Hospital.

 - Endocrine Surgery

 Associate Program Director, General Surgery Residency Program, Stanford Department of Surgery (2018 - Present)

 Curriculum Director, ACS Education Institute / Goodman Surgical Education Center, Stanford Department of Surgery (2014 - 2018)